| [1].

 World premiere recording.
 These works with their hypnotic, captivating

 melodies, evoke the serenity and grace of Japanese culture.
-Toshiyuki

-Hiraoka (Japan) has been actively involved in the music scene for a
+Toshiyuki Hiraoka (Japan) has been actively involved in the

-long time, having compsosed music for a number of movies.
+music scene for a long time, having compsosed music for a number

 [9].